brianhuey/Netflix/baseline/README.md

 <br>5) /movie_center_time is an input to /user_sqrt_time
 <br>6) /user_sqrt_time is an input to /user_center_time
 <br>7) /user_center_time is an input to /movie_time_coefficient and /user_time_coefficient which generates movie_coeff.txt and user_coeff.txt respectively.
+<br>8) Run append_global_effect.py to attach the global affect feature to the validation/test set.